 A simple example is sports photography.
 Think of how professional a professional sports image of a professional sports match looks!
 Then compare it to an image a fan in the stadium might take: there’s no comparison!

-The same thing applies to the images your ecommerce brand uses to sell its products: the more professional your product photos are, the more professional your business appears to the outside world!
+The same thing applies to the images your ecommerce brand uses to sell its products: the more professional your product photos are, taken with the right photography camera, the more professional your business appears to the outside world

 6. Who are you?